 Susie’s Diamond is a stunner with her long legs and that black coat!
-She has lofty luxurious gaits and shows potential for jumping, dressage, and eventing.
+She has lofty luxurious gaits and shows potential for performance disciplines while also being an enjoyable trail mount.
 She is observant and aware of her surroundings and takes new things on bravely.
 She enjoys playing in the water crossing, steps over poles and small jumps and thinks she can take on the world.
-Totally uninterested in being a racehorse, she didn’t break her maiden in 10 starts and retired sound; she’s ready to go into a performance discipline.
+Totally uninterested in being a racehorse, she didn’t break her maiden in 10 starts and retired sound; she’s ready to try what’s next!

 Under saddle, Susie is light in and bridle and responsive to seat and leg aids.
 She is learning the basics of taking contact and bending while keeping forward momentum.
 Susie is not afraid to express her opinions and needs an experienced rider who can go with the flow and keep her focused on the task at hand.
 In turnout, she gets all her pent up energy out at the beginning and quickly settles into moseying with her quiet friends.
 She has no vices and is quiet in her stall, stands in cross ties and is well behaved for the farrier to reset her front shoes.